lumeland/lume.land/docs/core/loaders.md

 });
 ```

-Now, all files with the `.hbs` extension will be loaded using the `textLoader`
+Now, all files with the `.hbs` extension will be loaded with the `textLoader`
-and rendered using the Handlebars engine.
+loader and rendered using the Handlebars engine.

 > [!note]
 >